 An xflag, yflag, or zflag set to off means turn off the component of force of torque in that dimension.
 A setting of on means turn on the component, which is the default.
 Which rigid body(s) the settings apply to is determined by the first argument of the force and torque keywords.
 It can be an integer M from 1 to Nbody, where Nbody is the number of rigid bodies defined.
 A wild-card asterisk can be used in place of, or in conjunction with, the M argument to set the flags for multiple rigid bodies.
 This takes the form "*" or "*n" or "n*" or "m*n".
 If N = the number of rigid bodies, then an asterisk with no numeric values means all bodies from 1 to N. A leading asterisk means all bodies from 1 to n (inclusive).
 A trailing asterisk means all bodies from n to N (inclusive).
 A middle asterisk means all types from m to n (inclusive).
 Note that you can use the force or torque keywords as many times as you like.
 If a particular rigid body has its component flags set multiple times, the settings from the final keyword are used.

-For computational efficiency, you may wish to turn off pairwise and bond interactions within each rigid body, as they no longer contribute to the motion.
+IMPORTANT NOTE: For computational efficiency, you may wish to turn off pairwise and bond interactions within each rigid body, as they no longer contribute to the motion.
 The neigh_modify exclude and delete_bonds commands are used to do this.
 If the rigid bodies have strongly overalapping atoms, you may need to turn off these interactions to avoid numerical problems due to large equal/opposite intra-body forces swamping the contribution of small inter-body forces.

 For computational efficiency, you should typically define one fix rigid or fix rigid/small command which includes all the desired rigid bodies.
 LAMMPS will allow multiple rigid fixes to be defined, but it is more expensive.